Full Sail’s Game Design Master’s Program Helps Students Build a Resume Based on Their Strengths

-Breaking into the gaming industry can be tough, especially for those looking to pursue mid-level design, research, or leadership roles.
+Breaking into the gaming industry can be tough, especially for those looking to pursue mid-level design, user experience, research, or leadership roles.
 In an industry built on competition, how do you make yourself stand out?
 Full Sail's Game Design master's degree provides students with practical experience to prepare them for a fast-paced industry.

 "Our program is built for two kinds of people," says program director Rob Catto.
-"The first is someone right out of a game design or development undergraduate program looking to specialize in one area of game design.
+"The first is someone right out of a game design or development undergraduate program looking to specialize in game design, game production, or user experience research.
 The second is someone who has been working in the industry and wants to do something different.
 In both cases, we look at a person's strengths to determine their path in the industry."

 New students begin with a course in game design, before moving on to foundational courses in the areas of design, production, and user experience.
 In those early months, they'll learn game design perspectives and techniques, as well as user experience methodologies and leadership strategies.
 They'll also work closely with faculty to determine an area of specialization.

 Students begin their capstone track in month five, building around one of five areas of focus: indie games, serious games, virtual and augmented reality, production, or user experience.
 From there, they'll begin work on their capstone practicum – working in their area of specialization.

 For instance, on-campus students who decide to take the user experience route will have access to Full Sail's User Experience Lab.
 There, they'll work with actual game studios and indie designers to conduct research and provide feedback for improved gameplay.
 Campus students in the production track will act as producers, leading teams of undergrads through the game development process.
 And students in the indie and serious games tracks work to build games from the ground up, working as producers, designers, programmers, artists, and more based on their existing skillset.
 Due to the real-world nature of the capstone project, students build their portfolio as they go – balancing traditional coursework with graduate-level job training.